-- Hip fractures – broken bones in the hip can easily occur after a fall in older people.
+- Hip fractures - broken bones in the hip can easily occur after a fall, particularly n older people.
 Bones can become weaker with age and with conditions like osteoporosis.

 - Bursitis - sacs of fluid in the joint called bursas can become inflamed or irritated.

-- Tendonitis - Tendonitis is inflammation or irritation of the thick bands of tissue that attach the bones to the muscles.
+- Tendonitis - this is inflammation or irritation of the thick bands of tissue that attach the bones to the muscles.

 - Muscle strain, tendon strain – these injuries can be from overuse or injuries, such as sports injuries.